computing-den/unforget/src/client/notes/import.md

 2. Select your notes and press Export to download the zip file
 3. [Click here](#standard) to import notes from the zip file

+# Unforget

+1. From the menu, pick export and download the JSON file
+2. [Click here](#unforget) to import notes from the JSON file

 # CLI and Public APIs

 Please check out the [GitHub page](https://github.com/computing-den/unforget?tab=readme-ov-file#public-apis---write-your-own-client) for the instructions.